mbgg/public/infrastructure/trax_installation/installation.md

 mkdir /brick1/vmstore
 ```

+**Note**: now gluster nodes are interconnected; hence the next commands can be done in one of the nodes

-replicate gluster volume, in our case:
+create a replicated gluster volume, in our case:

 `gluster volume create vmstore replica 2 transport tcp gfs1:/brick1/vmstore gfs2:/brick1/vmstore`